 The Industrial PhD student shares his/her working time equally between the company and the university and spends all the working time on the Industrial PhD project.

 In addition, Innovation Fund Denmark may have certain requirements that the Industrial PhD student has to meet.
 This includes among others participating in a mandatory course in connection with the Industrial PhD programme.
-This provides 5 ECTS of the approx. 30 ECTS credits required as part of the PhD study.
+This provides 5 ECTS of the minimum 28 and maximum 31 ECTS credits required as part of the PhD study.
 The Industrial PhD student, the university supervisor and the company supervisor also have to attend Innovation Fund Denmark’s kick-off meeting.
 Find more information on Innovation Fund Denmark’s guidelines, requirements and the kick-off meeting here.

 Please note that Innovation Fund Denmark conducts a follow-up on the project focusing on the collaboration, results and effects.
 This is conducted 1½ year into the industrial PhD project and again when the project ends.

 The Industrial PhD student is enrolled at GSTS and employed by the company.
 Due to GSTS regulations, the Industrial PhD student is expected to divide his/her time equally between the company and the university.

 Since the company employs the Industrial PhD student, the Industrial PhD student can negotiate the salary with the company.

 The Industrial PhD student is subject to company regulations for employees (e.g. in connection with maternity/paternity/parental leave, and sickness), but the company must request leave for the Industrial PhD student from Innovation Fund Denmark, and Innovation Fund Denmark has to approve the request prior to commencement of the leave.
 More details about the procedures are available on Innovation Fund Denmark’s website.